biwils/room-reservations/README.md

 This is a recruitment assignment application.

 ### Getting started
-Execute
+Execute `./mvnw clean spring-boot:run` in project root directory to start the app.

-`./mvnw clean spring-boot:run`
+Go to http://localhost:8080/swagger-ui.html to see available endpoints.

-in project directory to start the app.
+Execute `./mvnw clean test` to run tests.